SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 Immediatly, Fear was handed to Estha bottled in Two Bottles:

+BE abuse as balance between bottle and um... that other thing.
+Which is also a bottle.
+Th

 - CJ first, bubbled cold drink as fear. (maybe the other (sickly sweet) quote?)
-- BE abuse as balance between bottle and um... that other thing.
-Which is also a bottle.
-Of half-cooked eggwhites — of deformed love. => CC abuser having given Estha eggs: "I know where you live" — Estha fully connected with his abuser and his potential arrival haunts him
+- Of half-cooked eggwhites — of deformed love. => CC abuser having given Estha eggs as a product of love.

-- (that contains fizzy drink of fear) =>

 - BA Baby Kochamma drinks weak gruel instead of water (seeking to gain small gains by taking the wastewater of rice cooking)
 - BC humiliation/undue sense of male responsibilty lead Estha to "balance on bottles" — work above emotions?